 – Personal Liability for themselves, so that if they get injured on the job site (i.e. your home), they are covered by their own insurance agency instead of hoping that your homeowner’s policy covers injuries to people working on your home.

 – Worker’s Compensation to cover any injuries sustained by the contractor’s employees and/or subcontractors.
 Just like personal liability, but for everyone else working on your property.
 Make sure to note if their Workers Comp doesn’t cover subcontractors, that each one your General Contractor brings in has their own Personal Liability and Workers Comp as well.

 Bonding can be a tricky subject and there can be many various legal stipulations that are included in these.
-For larger, more intricate remodeling projects, we highly recommend you talk with your lawyer to ensure you’ve covered in any eventuality.
+For large, complex remodeling projects, we recommend you talk with your lawyer to ensure you’ve covered in any eventuality.

-Essentially, bonds, warranty bonds, or surety bonds, are financial assurances from a “Surety Company” that protect an entire project.
-The most common way a homeowner sees this come into play is as a “warranty bond,” which is a guarantee that any work defects found in the original construction will be repaired during the bond’s warranty period.
-If the contractor can’t fix the defects or repair the construction work, or if your contractor goes out of business, your money will be reimbursed.
+Bonds, warranty bonds, or surety bonds, are financial assurances from a “Surety Company” that protect an entire project.
+Warranty bonds are most common in remodeling projects.
+They guarantee that any work defects found in the original construction are repaired during the bond’s warranty period.
+If the contractor can’t fix the defects or repair the construction work, or they go out of business, your money will be reimbursed.

 Federal Trade Commisson, “Hiring a Contractor”

 Angie’s List, “Legal Aspects of Working With Contractors”